McNamara, No. 9 Michigan rally past No. 23 Penn State 21-17

 Michigan tried to convert a fourth-and-short from midfield on its next possession, but Haskins was stopped short.
 Stout’s 52-yard kick cut Michigan’s lead to 7-6 at halftime.

-McNamara tossed a 1-yard touchdown pass to Wilson early in the third quater.
+McNamara tossed a 1-yard touchdown pass to Wilson early in the third quarter.
 Later in the period, Stout bounced a 43-yard field goal attempt off the right upright, keeping Michigan ahead 14-6.

 THE TAKEAWAY